Alain Goriely: Differential equations and dynamical systems

 In his doctoral research on singularities, integrability theory, and dynamical systems, he established deep connections between the analytic and geometric approaches of differential equations by showing that the local behavior of the solutions of differential equations in complex time is connected to their global geometric properties in phase space.
 In particular, he developed new tests to prove the integrability and non-integrability for systems of differential equations and discrete mappings, based on the so-called Painlevé expansions in complex time.
-More importantly, he derived a new form of the Melnikov distance from the local Painleve property that can be used to prove the existence of transverse homoclinic connections, thereby directly relating local multivaluedness in complex time to chaotic dynamics in real-time.
+More importantly, he derived a new form of the Melnikov distance from the local Painlevé property that can be used to prove the existence of transverse homoclinic connections, thereby directly relating local multivaluedness in complex time to chaotic dynamics in real-time.
 He also gave sufficient conditions for the existence of open sets of initial conditions leading to finite-time singularities which cosmologists use to explore possible singularities in cosmological models (such as the expanding general-relativistic Friedmann universe, brane singularity).
 These results are summarized in his monograph.

 Curves and filaments

-Over the years, Goriely has made important contributions to the modeling and analysis of filaments.
-Elastic curves can be modeled through the Kirchhoff equations that take into account bending, shearing, and extension.
-Within this context, in 1998 he identified a new type of instability driven by curvature.
-He showed that a torsional instability of filaments under tension can result in the formation of structures with opposite chirality for which he coined the term tendril perversion.
-Other contributions in this area include a complete classification of static solutions, the discovery of new exact dynamical solutions for the Kirchhoff elastic rods, and the development of new geometric methods to prove stability through the positive definiteness of the second variation.
-With colleagues, he provided a complete classification of uniform equilibria, and built the first three-dimensional theory for the nonlinear dynamics of elastic tubes conveying a fluid, studied the twining of vines, proved the existence of compact waves traveling on nonlinear rods, the inversion of curvature in bacteria, the growth of stems, the mechanics of seed expulsion, the shape and mechanics of proteins, and a full theory of growing and remodeling elastic rods suitable to describe many biological structures.
-With colleagues, he used this framework to develop a theory of plant tropism that includes multiple stimuli.
+Over the years, Goriely has worked on the modeling and analysis of filaments.
+Elastic curves can be modeled through the Kirchhoff equations, which take into account bending, shearing, and extension.
+In 1998, he identified an instability driven by curvature and showed that a torsional instability of filaments under tension can result in structures with opposite chirality, for which he coined the term tendril perversion.
+His work in this area has also addressed static and dynamical solutions of Kirchhoff elastic rods, stability methods based on the second variation, the nonlinear dynamics of elastic tubes conveying fluid, plant twining and tropism, wave propagation in nonlinear rods, bacterial curvature, stem growth, seed expulsion, protein mechanics, and growing and remodeling elastic rods.
+With colleagues, he used this framework to develop models of plant tropism involving multiple stimuli.